-Resource Activity Estimated Annual Value
+Resource Activity Estimated Annual Economic

+Value

 Wildlife (mammals and birds) Subsistence hunting \$1,143,000

 trapping \$40,000

 Guided big-game hunts >\$250,000

-Fish Subsistence fishing \$66,000
+Fish Subsistence fishing \$150,000

 Guided sports fishing ?

 Trees Fuel wood \$114,000

-Plants Berry picking, medicinal plant harvest, food plant harvest ?
+Plants Berry picking, food & medicinal plant harvest ?

 Wild Landscape ecotourism ?

 Arts& Crafts Materials, clothing, bead work, carving \$75,000

 Contaminated sites Site remediation Approx \$5.8M

-\total estimated cost of remediating Port Radium, Sawmill Bay and SilverBear Mine in 2007-2008.
+Table 3: Estimated economic benefit of economic activities in the Sahtu Biosphere Reserve total estimated cost of remediating Port Radium, Sawmill Bay and Silver Bear Mine in 2007-2008.
 Only a small portion of this would have gone to Déline, but it's clear that the contribution to the Déline economy is relatively significant regardless.

 For large mammal meat (caribou, moose and muskoxen) a value of \$20/kg was used.
-For upland birds, waterfowl and fish, meat replacement values were estimated by pricing poultry and fish at Northern Fancy Meats in Yellowknife, and multiplying by 173% based on the food price index for Déline as compared to Yellowknife.
+For upland birds, waterfowl and fish, meat replacement values were estimated by pricing poultry and fish at Northern Fancy Meats in Yellowknife, and multiplying by 173% based on the food price index for Délįnę as compared to Yellowknife.
 This method gave a value of \$10.15/kg for upland birds and waterfowl, and \$6.88/kg for fish.

 A very rough estimate for the yearly meat replacement values for Déline are \$1,076,394 for barrenground caribou, \$37,856 for moose, and \$17,934 for woodland caribou.
 Birds appear to be much less important with estimated meat replacement values of \$8,536 for waterfowl and \$2,031 for upland birds.
-The total estimated meat replacement value for the Déline harvest is \$1,143,033.
+Conservatively estimated, the total estimated meat replacement value for the Déline harvest is \$1,143,033.